-Established in 1993, the Aichi Steel Volunteer Fund continues to donate to local social welfare organizations and others and to provide support to disaster-affected areas, including after the Kumamoto Earthquake.
+Established in 1993, the Aichi Steel Volunteer Fund continued to donate to local social welfare organizations and volunteer groups near our company, and to provide support after the Kumamoto Earthquake.
+It also provided support to areas affected by Typhoon Hagibis in 2019.
 Another voluntary and ongoing program that employees can participate in is the “one-coin” donation program, where they donate 100 yen from their pays every month.

 Aichi Steel Volunteer Fund

 Through the Volunteer Fund and Matching Gift Program, Aichi Steel has donated goods and money to disaster areas to the value of 2.0 million yen via local social welfare services.

 Support for disaster-affected areas

 As part of our efforts to support disaster-affected areas after the Great East Japan Earthquake, we held sales of local produce at plant open days and other events, and offered a special menu in support of regional recovery at the company cafeteria/Ai-terrace using ingredients from disaster affected areas.
 Furthermore, the collection of donations for relief toward Typhoon Hagibis in 2019 was carried out by Aichi Steel Volunteer Fund through plant open days and other events.

 Local specialties from areas affected by the Great East Japan Earthquake on sale at plant open days and other events